bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 in the preview.
 Prefabs are not visible as they are just templates.
 Once we create an instance for it, we will see our lantern again.

 Next we add two scripts to the Prefab.
-We can create content directly inside the Prefab with the context menu.
-There are two scripts:
+We can create content directly inside the Prefab with the context menu, just right-click on it.
+Here they are:

-* [lantern_interface.lua](interfaces/lantern_interface.lua) (named _interface_) will be our interface to the outside.
+* [lantern_interface.lua](interfaces/lantern_interface.lua) (named _interface_) will be our LuaInterface to the outside.
 It has just one parameter _lightSwitch_, which will be handed on to the inside.
-* [lantern_logic.lua](lua/lantern_logic.lua) (named _logic_) does the actual manipulation of the objects inside the Prefab.
-Once you link the lightSwitch parameter up with the interface, it will be transformed into a vector which then needs to be linked to the *u_EmissiveFactor* of the shader to control the light.
-It also provides some static values for ambient light which are assigned to all mesh nodes rather than setting those identical values by hand.
+* [lantern_logic.lua](lua/lantern_logic.lua) (named _logic_) is our LuaScript which does the actual manipulation of the objects inside the Prefab by transforming the _lightSwitch_ parameter into a vector.
+First, link up the _lightSwitch_ with the interface.
+In order to link the vector up with the shader to control the light, you'll need to select the *Lantern_Lantern* MeshNode and check the checkbox for _Private Material_.
+That way you can override shader attributes locally, such as the *u_EmissiveFactor* color or *u_AmbientLightIntensity*, and thus also add links to the output parameters of the LuaScript.

 ![](docs/prefab.png)